Updated: Mar 2

 The use of a poor design approach leads to many bugs in the application.

 Unavoidable technical debt

 This type of technical debt refers to changes in the business and fast-moving technology that, over time, allow the organization to create and adopt better solutions.
 It typically arises when the customer asks to add changes to the project scope after the project has already started.
 This results in an immediate cost, such as adding new functionality to an existing part of the system.
 The easiest way to describe this type of technical debt is to say it appears when a new business requirement makes the current code obsolete.

 Sometimes the business can control the technical debt, and sometimes it cannot be predicted.
 The main thing is that the business ensures it has the tools to handle debt no matter the cause.
 There are three main dimensions that the business should focus on:

 Technology – The organization must follow the market to be aware of any tools and technologies that will help create better products, increase work efficiency, and manage technical debt.

-Processes – The organization should ensure that the product backlog is updated with all the incomplete tasks raised during day-to-day activities.
-By doing so, the team gains the ability to prioritize their work, increased transparency for external stakeholders and awareness of the effort needed to reduce the new debt.
+Processes – The organization should update the product backlog with all the incomplete tasks raised during day-to-day activities.
+The team can prioritize their work, increase transparency for external stakeholders, and be aware of the effort needed to reduce the new debt.

 Employees – The organization should foster a culture of accountability, awareness, and responsibility.
-By implementing this type of culture, the organization creates the necessary approach among its employees to allow for reduced future technical debt.
+By implementing this type of culture, the organization creates the necessary approach among its employees to reduce future technical debt.